By Dr J Floor Anthoni (2001)

 very small compared with the area outside, and their stocking levels are

-no more than 3 times better.
+no more than 3 times better and good reserves do not "spill out".

 insurance policy: fisheries management has shown to be flawed, for